Attorney General Alliance: Corporate sponsors and fundraising practices

 In October 2022, CBS News Colorado reported that Colorado Attorney General Phil Weiser had been among a group of U.S. attorneys general "attending lavish events funded, in part, by companies they're suing and investigating."
 CBS reported on Weiser's attendance at a 2021 event at the Grand Wailea Resort in Maui that was funded by taxpayers and corporate sponsors, including companies such as Google, Facebook, Juul, and Pfizer which were being actively sued by state attorneys general at the time.

 In July 2023, Fox News reported that Ken Paxton, the embattled and currently suspended Texas Attorney General, had attended a 10-day AGA trip in China in 2019 against the advice of his staff, "who expressed worry over potential Chinese Communist Party influence."
 Fox News described the trip as "shadowy" and "lavish", reporting that Paxton had met with Chinese government officials and private sector representatives.

 In April 2025, it was reported that Kathy Jennings, Delaware's Democratic Attorney General, has participated in AGA junkets during her tenure as Attorney General.
 In addition to several events around the United States, she and her husband traveled to South Africa in November 2023 for an event paid for by the AGA.
 While Jennings has stated that no taxpayer money paid for her flights, Jenning's $6,500 annual membership in the AGA is funded by Delaware taxpayers.

-In October 2025, it was reported that Democrati Aaron Ford, Nevada's Attorney General and former AGA chairman, has taken multiple trips around the world paid for by the AGA.
+In October 2025, it was reported that Democrat Aaron Ford, Nevada's Attorney General and former AGA chairman, has taken multiple trips around the world paid for by the AGA.
 The trips began in 2017 while he was Majority Leader of the Nevada Senate.
 Through information required by elected officials in the state about such trips, it was reported that Ford visited South Africa, Poland, Israel and South Korea in 2023; Spain in 2022; Qatar in 2021; Ghana in 2020; Israel in 2019; and eight cities in the United States.
 The trips were valued at over $140,000.